Haneen-Alhajjiahmed/install-run-arm-pkg-ROS/README.md

 # install-run-arm-pkg-ROS
-In order to simulate the robot arm motions and positions as it is in the reality.
+To simulate the robot arm motions and positions as it is in the reality.
 And to discover any physical or logical problems that may surface during the simulation.

-In this project we will use ROS pakages with ROS melodic and Ubuntu 18.04.5 The robot arm pakage will use joint_state_publisher to test the arm motion with both Rvis simulation and gazebo simulation.
+In this project we will use ROS packages with ROS melodic and Ubuntu 18.04.5.
+The robot arm package will use joint_state_publisher to test the arm motion with both Rvis simulation and gazebo simulation.
+In addition to run the Moveit package.
+Which is Used for kinematics, motion planning, trajectory processing and controlling the robot.
+You can run Moveit package with both Rvis simulation and gazebo simulation.
-Inaddition to

 ## Dependencies